Striken7/2024-PHB-AURORA-FILES/README.md

 Feats: All feats have been implemented.

-Languages: All Languages have been implemented.
+Languages: All languages have been implemented.

 Backgrounds: Only the Custom Background option has been implemented.